You are probably on this article because you’ve decided to take the plunge and start wearing some makeup.

 Fenty Beauty Mini Pro Filt'r Instant Retouch Setting Powder

 The base products by Fenty Beauty are quite well-loved so even though this is quite under the radar, you can be assured of its quality.

-If you’re thinking that you’re a just a beginner and don’t want to invest in expensive products, get the mini travel-friendly version, which isn’t just easy on the pockets but also easy to bring around.
+If you’re thinking that you’re just a beginner and don’t want to invest in expensive products, get the mini travel-friendly version, which isn’t just easy on the pockets but also easy to bring around.

 Retails for S$29.
 Check the link for promotions.

-Apply an eyeshadow primer first before you proceed to putting on eyeshadow.
+Apply an eyeshadow primer first before you proceed to put on eyeshadow.
 This step may often be overlooked by makeup beginners but it’s a simple one that can help ensure your eyeshadow shows up more vividly while making sure that it stays put all day.